 There are several proposed mechanisms of SARS-CoV-2 influence on hepatocytes.
 One of the early histological and ultrastructural studies identified typical coronavirus particles in the hepatocytes’ cytoplasm, with mitochondrial swelling, endoplasmic reticulum dilatation and glycogen granule decrease with a general histological picture of massive hepatocyte apoptosis and binuclear hepatocytes[27].

-One possible explanation is based on the binding of SARS-CoV-2 to the ACE2 receptors on the cholangiocytes, leading to their disfunction and induction of a local and systemic inflammatory response, ultimately resulting in liver injury[28].
-Although the ACE2 receptor is present on the biliary epithelial cells, it was repeatedly observed that the bilirubin level is normal in most of the cases[29], regardless of severity of the disease itself[30].
-Although the effect of the virus is primary on the bile duct epithelial cells, some researchers proposed that the compensatory hyperplasia of hepatic parenchymal cells induce the up-regulation of ACE2 receptor expression in liver tissue[22].
+One possible explanation is based on the binding of SARS-CoV-2 to the ACE2 receptors on the cholangiocytes, leading to their dysfunction and induction of a local and systemic inflammatory response, ultimately resulting in liver injury[28].
+Although the ACE2 receptor is present on the biliary epithelial cells, it was repeatedly observed that the bilirubin level was normal in most of the cases[29], regardless of severity of the disease itself[30].
+Although the effect of the virus is primary on the bile duct epithelial cells, some researchers have proposed that the compensatory hyperplasia of hepatic parenchymal cells induce the up-regulation of ACE2 receptor expression in liver tissue[22].
 This could be one of the pathways by which SARS-CoV-2 is responsible for direct liver parenchyma injury.

 A study by Zhao et al[31] showed a significant increase of viral loads in cholangiocytes 24-h post-infection with a substantial decrease 48 h after infection.
 Their data also indicated that the virus impairs the bile acid transporting function of cholangiocytes and impairs the luminal barrier by modulating the expression of genes involved in sustaining the tight junctions and transportation of bile acids[31].
 The direct viral cytopathogenic effect is predominantly on target cells that express ACE2 and TMPRSS2[31].
-ACE2 expression is higher in cholangiocytes (59.7%) than in hepatocytes (2.6%)[32].
+ACE2 expression level is higher in cholangiocytes (59.7%) than in hepatocytes (2.6%)[32].

 Stebbing et al[33] reported massive induction of ACE2 expression in hepatocytes after 16 h of exposure to Interferone- α2 (IFN- α2) and Interferone- β.
-Exposure to Interferone- γ, Tumor necrosis Factor- α and Interleukins (IL-1, IL-6, IL-10, Il-18) does not have the same effect.
+Exposure to Interferone- γ, tumor necrosis factor-α and interleukins (IL-1, IL-6, IL-10, Il-18) does not have the same effect.
 They further pointed out that the effect was strongest with Interferone- α2.
-Therefore, it has been proposed that the increased levels of predominantly IFN- α2 in patients with severe inflammatory response to SARS-CoV-2 infection could lead to significant ACE2 expression in parenchymal liver cells, contributing to virulence and further damage to the cells by the virus[33].
+Therefore, it has been proposed that the increased levels of IFN- α2 predominantly in patients with severe inflammatory response to SARS-CoV-2 infection could lead to significant ACE2 expression in parenchymal liver cells, contributing to virulence and further damaging the cells by the virus[33].

 Another study focused on the expression of ACE2, TMPRSS2 and FURIN (paired basic amino acid-cleaving enzyme) levels in various cells within the liver tissue.
 It was shown that these receptors are expressed across various cell types.
 ACE2 is mostly expressed in cholangiocytes and hepatocytes, TMPRSS2 in cholangiocytes, hepatocytes, periportal liver sinusoidal endothelial cells, erythroid cells, non-inflammatory macrophages and T cells, and FURIN is expressed through all cell lines within liver tissue[23].